Wooden Pallet Projects is now Upcycle This DIY That. New name but the same great content!

 If you use the saw for cutting a variety of materials, changing the blade fast is crucial.
 Most of the mini circular saws use an Allen wrench to do it.
 While it’s not overly complicated and can be done relatively quickly, it can disturb your workflow if you need to change the blades more often.

-The saw ergonomics is critical, especially with these compact models since you use only one hand to make the cuts.
+The saw ergonomics is critical, especially with these compact circular saw models since you use only one hand to make the cuts.
 You want as much control and comfort as possible.
 Some of the models have an extra detachable handle to make it even easier.

 The next thing to consider is the bevel and depth adjustment.
 If you need a lot of beveled cuts and work with a variety of material thicknesses, these two should be easily changed without any extra tools.

 While most of the saws have some type of safety features included in their design like blade guards, blade brakes, and safety locks, you have to remember that even a small circular saw can be dangerous.
-Hence, it’s crucial that you take all the steps to ensure safe working practice.
+Hence, it’s crucial that you take all the steps to ensure safe working practices.

 Laser cutting guide – helps with cutting accuracy by creating a cutting line you follow with your saw.
 Usually powered with additional batteries.